BLCM/bl3mods/Aaron0000/Balands/README.md

 JAKOBS UNIQUE GUNS
 ------------------
-Icebreaker - No change.
+Icebreaker - No change other than a possible damage adjustment.

-Pa's Rifle - No change.
+Pa's Rifle - No change other than a possible damage adjustment.

 The Chalice - Post-crit-kill bonus set to 40%.

 Traitor's Death - Incendiary damage set to 50%, incendiary chance set to 50%.

-Buttplug - No change.
+Buttplug - No change other than a possible damage adjustment.

-Dead Chamber - No change.
+Dead Chamber - No change other than a possible damage adjustment.

 Love Drill (purple) - Set critical hit damage to 100%.

-Peashooter - No change.
+Peashooter - No change other than a possible damage adjustment.

 Quickdraw - Amp damage set to 50%, amp duration set to 4 seconds.

-Robo-Melter - No change.
+Robo-Melter - No change other than a possible damage adjustment.

-Rogue-Sight - No change.
+Rogue-Sight - No change other than a possible damage adjustment.

-Seventh Sense - No change.
+Seventh Sense - No change other than a possible damage adjustment.

 Dakota - Incendiary damage set to +50%, shock damage set to +100%, elemental shot chance set to 50%.

-Fingerbiter - No change.
+Fingerbiter - No change other than a possible damage adjustment.

 Splinter - Removed the "1 ricochet" text.

 The Cure - Lifesteal set to 1.5%.

-The Shoddy - No change.
+The Shoddy - No change other than a possible damage adjustment.

 The Hunt(ed) - Robot damage bonus set to 50%, added 50% critical hit damage.